East Africa's new love affair with geothermal energy – DW – 01/26/2024

 Kenya isn't exactly known for its bountiful thermal spas — but the East Africa nation has ambitious plans to expand geothermal energy sources for eco-friendly electricity.

-The Olkaria geothermal electric plant is a perfect example: the facility spans across roughly 200 square kilometers in the region, and since it first started operating in 1981, the plant has grown several times to exploit this clean energy source for Kenyans.
+The Olkaria Geothermal Power Station is a perfect example: the facility spans across roughly 200 square kilometers in the region; and since it first started operating in 1981, the plant has grown several times to exploit this clean energy source for Kenyans.

-Today, Olkaria can deliver close to 900 Megawatt — but that's nothing compared to the government's latest plans to produce close to 5,000 Megawatt by the end of the of the decade.
+Today, Olkaria can deliver close to 900 megawatts — but that's nothing compared to the government's latest plans to produce close to 5,000 megawatts by the end of the of the decade.

 And even that number represents only about half of Kenya's full geothermal potential.